 Shower your friends with lightly scented soaps, lotions, shampoo bars, or bath salts.
 You can customize the scent for each individual, making them a truly unique gift.
 Add a cute basket, hairbrush or plushy hand towel to knock it out of the park!
 Having a few products on hand will make last minute gift giving less stressful, too.

 You can control the trash you make.
 Making your own skincare products means that you can reuse tins, balm containers and such.
 You no longer are buying single use items to toss away.
 Less trash is better all around, right?

-Do you make your own skincare?
+Do you make your own skincare products?
 What is your favorite part about it?